-How To Explain Divorce To A Toddler, As It's Not Easy To Understand
+How To Explain Divorce To A Toddler

 For plenty of adults, divorce is a confusing, difficult, and life-changing experience.
 Even the most grounded people can find the process destabilizing, to say the least.
 But for parents, there's another layer to all of the drama: helping children get through the divorce (relatively) unscathed.
 With this in mind, is there a good way to know how to explain divorce to a toddler?
 Because this topic is beyond understanding for many adults.